and1hof/and1hof.github.io/_posts/2017-8-07-debugging-javascript-in-chrome.md

 One of the biggest hurdles I see new Javascript developers run into, is learning the tools required to debug Javascript code.
 Unlike traditional compiled languages, which often feature an IDE with robust debugging tools - most Javascript runs on the web and so debugging in an IDE would be futile since many issues will be browser / DOM related rather than simply language / algorithmic issues.
 This adds an additional layer of complexity, and is in fact one of the most often cited "issues" with Javascript as a language.
-Your bugs will not be caught as you right them, and you should learn how to use tools like the Chrome developer console, Postman, etc. to find issues with your code.
+Your bugs will not be caught as you write them, and you should learn how to use tools like the Chrome developer console, Postman, etc. to find issues with your code.
 This post focuses on debugging with the Chrome developer console.

 ### Overview